Diagnostic Imaging Subsidy Program

 The three participating practices to provide the service offerings include:

-• U-Vet Werribee Equine Centre – Scintigraphy, MRI (high field – general anaethesia required), CT (standing)
+• The University of Melbourne Equine Centre– Scintigraphy, MRI (high field – general anaesthesia required), CT (standing), PET (standing)..

 • Ballarat Veterinary Practice Equine Clinic – Scintigraphy, MRI (standing)